OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge04.md

 1. Create a new `.NET Core` workflow from the GitHub Actions marketplace.
 In your repo, click on Actions in the top menu > New Workflow (button) > scroll down to the 'Continuous integration workflows' section and setup the '.NET Core' action.

 2. Review the layout of the workflow.
-There is a single job with multiple steps (restore, build, test).
-Learn more about the structure of a workflow [here](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions).
+There is a single job (named 'build') with multiple steps (restore, build, test).
+Important: learn more about the structure of a workflow [here](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions).

 3. In your workflow, under the "Setup .NET Core" step, change the .NET version to `2.2` to match the version defined by the application.